Monday, December 30, 2024

 Accreditation: A Nice Word for “I Share Your Case Notes”

-The BACP wants you to think “accredited” means better.
-It actually means your therapist has to share your notes—every 10 hours of work.
+The BACP is the British Association for Counselling and Psychotherapy, the UK's largest therapy accreditation body, and it wants you to think “accredited” means better.
+It actually means your therapist has to share your notes.

 Notes are often emailed.
 Anonymised?
 Sometimes.
 But if you live in a small town, work in a niche field, or have a public-facing job, you're still exposed.